openshift/enhancements/enhancements/metadata/user-tag-management.md

 As a cluster admin, I want all tags to be added via metadata CR, which helps to reconcile the tag key and values.

-As a cluster admin, I want to delete tags, which are not required on the cloud resources.

 As a cluster admin, I want to add tags on selected resources, which are identified using specified labels/classifiers.

-As a cluster admin, I want to be able to ignore cloud resource from all tag operations, which helps to avoid overwriting values set by cloud service provider's policies.

 As a cluster admin, I want the tag list to be lexicographically sorted, to have a deterministic set of tags applied when tag list size exceeds the maximum allowed limit on cloud resource.

 As a cluster admin, I want the tag list to be lexicographically sorted, to have a deterministic set of tags appended to existing tags for cloud resources when the tag list exceeds the maximum allowed limit on cloud resource.

+As a cluster admin, I want to delete tags, which are not required on the cloud resources.

-As a cluster admin, I want to use a CLI, that helps to securely login to cloud service provider and perform configuration and management operations for tags.
+As a cluster admin, I want to be able to ignore cloud resource from all tag operations, which helps to avoid overwriting values set by cloud service provider's policies.

 ### Goals